-29.0 23.0 PUBLIC INFORMATION
+29.0 PUBLIC INFORMATION

-- 29.1 23.1 A public participation program will be undertaken in conjunction with the preparation and review of any Official Plan, Community Improvement Plan, Consents, or Zoning By-law, as well as any substantive amendments to any of the above.
-The purpose of each program will be to increase public knowledge of the planning process and to provide an opportunity for the public to respond to proposals at a public meeting held by Council or the Planning Act, 1990, a amended, for notification of public meetings will be in accordance with the provisions set out in this section. - 29.2 23.2 Where a planning proposal or amendment requires changes to more than one document, Council or the Planning Committee of Council may hold a public meeting to consider the proposed changes jointly, and the public notification procedures for such a meeting will be in accordance with provisions set out in this section, and notification may be joint. - 29.3 23.3 Council may forego public notification and public meeting(s) in connection with changes to the Official Plan, Community Improvement Plan, consents, and Zoning By-law where it is determined by the Clerk or Chief Planning Official that such changes relate to a consolidation of documents, including the following matters: - a) Deleting obsolete provisions. - b) Altering the number and arrangement of any provisions. - c) Altering language or punctuation to obtain a uniform mode of expression. - d) Correcting clerical, grammatical or typographical errors; - e) Inserting historical footnotes or similar annotations to indicate the origin and approval of each provision; and - f) Change a format.
+29.1 A public participation program will be undertaken in conjunction with the preparation and review of any Official Plan, Community Improvement Plan, Consents, or Zoning By-law, as well as any substantive amendments to any of the above.
+The purpose of each program will be to increase public knowledge of the planning process and to provide an opportunity for the public to respond to proposals at a public meeting held by Council or the Planning Committee of Council.
+Alternative procedures to those stipulated in the Planning Act, 1990, a amended, for notification of public meetings will be in accordance with the provisions set out in this section.

+- 29.2 Where a planning proposal or amendment requires changes to more than one document, Council or the Planning Committee of Council may hold a public meeting to consider the proposed changes jointly, and the public notification procedures for such a meeting will be in accordance with provisions set out in this section, and notification may be joint. - 29.3 Council may forego public notification and public meeting(s) in connection with changes to the Official Plan, Community Improvement Plan, consents, and Zoning By-law where it is determined by the Clerk or Chief Planning Official that such changes relate to a consolidation of documents, including the following matters: - a) Deleting obsolete provisions; - b) Altering the number and arrangement of any provisions; - d) Altering language or punctuation to obtain a uniform mode of expression; - e) Correcting clerical, grammatical or typographical errors: - Inserting historical footnotes or similar annotations to indicate the origin f) and approval of each provision; and - g) Change a format.